FOUR WAY TEST SPEECH CONTEST

 RULES: The complete rules are in a separate attachment; see the links to the right.

 ESSAY CONTEST: An essay contest has been added and the rules and registration are covered in separate attachments.

 PARTICIPATION at the DISTRICT CONFERENCE and other DISTRICT EVENTS: The First place winner will be asked to speak again at the Rotary District Conference luncheon held on the same day of April 28, 2023.
 The Second place and Third place winners may also be asked to speak at the luncheon but this will be dependent upon available time.
 The three winners and sponsors will be Rotary’s guests for the luncheon.

 STATE FOUR-WAY TEST SPEECH CONTEST: There is no State of Ohio Four-Way Test Speech Contest at present.

-VIDEO: DVD or flash drive recording of the event will be available for $10.00.
-DVD videos of prior contests are also available.
-See the DVD ORDER FORM attachment link to the right.
+VIDEO: DVD or flash drive recording of the event may be available

 PRIZES: District Level

 FIRST PLACE $500 SECOND PLACE $400 THIRD PLACE $300

 last updated: 12/01/2022

 14 April 2023